hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 * Scoped values in the parent thread are automatically inherited by child threads created with StructuredTaskScope.
 * Legacy thread management classes such as ForkJoinPool do not support inheritance of ScopedValues because they cannot guarantee that a child thread forked from some parent thread scope will exit before the parent leaves that scope.
 * With structured concurrency, this CAN be guaranteed, which is the reason scoped value inheriting is possible with this mechanism.
-* And I think it's nice to see these two new features work so well together.
+* It's very nice to see these two new features work so well together!

 ---